alexhokl/notes/aws.md

 sudo /opt/bitnami/ctlscript.sh start
 ```

+In case of port `80` is not available, it is likely that there is another
+`apache2` instance running.
+Use `sudo service apache2 status` to check and `sudo
+service apache2 stop` to stop it from running and re-try the script above.

 ##### To redirect http to https

 Edit file `/opt/bitnami/apache2/conf/bitnami/bitnami-apps-prefix.conf` and add the following (to the top if not working properly)